openseattle/openseattle.github.io/pages/lead-organizer-application.md

 #### How many hours per month are required?

 There aren't strict requirements.
 You'll need to attend monthly events, and most work can happen whenever you have time throughout each week.
 A rough estimate might be between 15 and 20 hours per month, though it depends on your schedule and what responsibilities you take on.

+#### Is this a paid position?

+No, Open Seattle is run completely by volunteers.
+Because it's a volunteer position, there's a lot of flexibility about when and where you complete your work.

 ### Other questions?